Burial Plot Cost Breakdown: How Much to To Expect to Pay & How to Reduce Costs

 Cremation Burial Plot Cost

-Cremation plots cost significantly less than traditional funerals because you skip the casket burial process.
-If you want your ashes to be buried, average cremation burial plot costs range from $350 to $3,000
+Cremation plots cost significantly less than traditional cemetery plots because they skip the casket burial process.
+If you want your ashes to be buried, average cremation burial plot costs range from $350 to $3,000, plus the cost of your urn.

 As an alternative to burial plots, cemeteries often offer columbariums, aboveground buildings with openings that house urns.